 You can take courses first and enrol in the certificate later; however, as programs are subject to change, we recommend you apply for admission to the certificate program as early as possible.
 Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.

 You must be a minimum of 18 years of age to be admitted to the program.
 Successful completion of a Grade 12 diploma and relevant work experience are recommended.
 If English is not your first language, please review the English language proficiency requirements.

 A degree or diploma is not required to enrol in this program.Apply for Certificate Admission

-Note: Neither Advanced Standing nor transferring credit from other Continuing Education certificates applies to the 120-hour Career and Academic Advising Certificate.
+Note: Neither Advanced Standing nor transferring credit from other Continuing Education certificates applies to the 110-hour Adult and Community Education Certificate.

-Once you have completed the Career and Academic Advising Certificate, you may receive full credit for your courses if you choose to ladder them into the 300-hour Certificate in Adult Learning specializing in Career and Academic Advising.
+Once you have completed the Adult and Community Education Certificate, you may receive full credit for your courses if you choose to ladder them toward the 300-hour Certificate in Adult Learning specializing in Adult and Community Education.

 Receive a discount of 5% per course by registering at the same time for three or more courses.
 Register online or by calling 403-220-2952 or 1-866-220-4992.
 Some restrictions may apply (i.e., all courses must take place within the current academic year).